 ...

-Any needs for particular attributes from dentify roviders, when present, MUST be expressed through present service entity category in combination with <md:RequestedAttribute> elements in the ervice rovider metadata.
-The <md:RequestedAttribute> elements in the ervice rovider metadata, when present, holds a list of requested and/or required attributes.
+Any needs for particular attributes from Identify Providers, when present, MUST be expressed through present service entity categories in combination with <md:RequestedAttribute> elements in the Service Provider metadata.
+The <md:RequestedAttribute> elements in the Service Provider metadata, when present, hold a list of requested and/or required attributes.
 This list of attributes MUST be interpreted in the context of present service entity categories defined in [EidEntCat].
-Attribute requirements defined by a present service entity category takes precedence over present <md:RequestedAttribute> elements.
-For example, if the service entity category identifies an attribute profile with a set of prohibited attributes, then those attributes MUST not be returned in an assertion to this service provider even if listed in the a present <md:RequestedAttribute> element.
-When the ervice rovider requires one out of a particular set of attributes then such conditions and preferences MUST be defined through a present service entity category.

 Metadata for a Service Provider SHALL contain an <mdui:UIInfo> extension, extending the <md:SPSSODescriptor> element.
 This <mdui:UIInfo> element SHALL at least contain a <mdui:DisplayName> element with the language attribute "sv" (Swedish), representing the Service Provider name that has been approved by the federation operator.
 The <mdui:UIInfo> element SHALL also contain a reference to a logotype image (<mdui:Logo>) and SHOULD contain a <mdui:Description> element with the language attribute "sv" (Swedish).